Honda Accord 2013-2017 problems, fuel economy, engine, photos

-J35Y Earth Dreams V6: The optional 278-hp 3.5L V6 J35Y Earth Dreams is a SOHC VTEC engine with direct injection and Variable Cylinder Management or VCM (in automatic models).
-The VCM disables the rear bank of cylinders under low and moderate load.
+J35Y Earth Dreams V6: The optional 278-hp 3.5L V6 J35Y Earth Dreams is a SOHC VTEC engine with direct injection and Variable Cylinder Management, or VCM (in automatic models).
+VCM disables the rear bank of cylinders under low and moderate load.
 The idea is great, you drive on 3 cylinders when driving steady, but the V6 power is instantly available when you need more power.

 Honda Accord Earth Dreams V6.
 Photo: Honda North America

 Technically it's done by closing the intake and exhaust valves of the rear bank of cylinders.
-The VCM is operated by oil pressure and controlled by two spool valves.
-Thanks to the VCM, the V6 Accord offers the best highway fuel economy among V6 cars.
+VCM is operated by oil pressure and controlled by two spool valves.
+Thanks to VCM, the V6 Accord offers the best highway fuel economy among V6 cars.

 Fuel Economy: The Accord is one of the most fuel-efficient mid-size cars with a conventional gasoline engine.
 The 2016 and 2017 Accord 4-cylinder auto is rated at 30 mpg combined (27/36 mpg city/highway) on regular gasoline.
 The 2017 Accord can travel up to 585 miles or 941 km on a 17.2 gallon (65 liters) tank in mostly highway driving.
 The 2013 and 2014 Accord 4-cylinder auto gets 30 mpg combined (26/35 mpg).
 The EPA rates the 2014 and 2015 Accord V6 at 25 mpg combined (21/34 mpg).

 Handling and ride: The ride is on the firm side, but comfortable.
 The car holds the road well on the highway and at city speeds.
 The turning diameter (38.1 ft. for 2013 sedan) is a bit large, but we didn't have any issues.
 The steering is well-centered and precise.
 The 4-cylinder model we drove offered enough power for normal driving.
 The CVT feels similar to a regular transmission.
 Of course, driving enthusiasts may prefer the 278-hp V6 that comes with a conventional 6-speed auto.

-Pros: Handling, safety features, stylish look, good engines, crash-test ratings, fuel economy, strong optional V6, available with a manual transmission, holds its value well.
+Pros: Handling, safety features, stylish looks, good engines, crash-test ratings, fuel economy, strong optional V6, available with a manual transmission, holds its value well.

 Cons: Road and wind noise, some owners find the driver's seat uncomfortable, undersized battery in 4-cylinder models, paint chips easily, electrical issues.